 Finally we have 22000Ω =22KΩ (divided by 1000)

 READ ALSO THESE

-Resistors and Types of Resistors / Resistors in Series Calculations / Resistors in Parallel Calculations / Ohm’s Law and its Limitations / How to Measure Resistor’s Value using Multimeter / How to Read Resistor Colour Codes
+Resistors and Types of Resistors / Resistors in Series and Parallel / Ohm’s Law and its Limitations / How to Measure Resistor’s Value using Multimeter / How to Read Resistor Colour Codes